-1. You want an income-driven plan or federal loan forgiveness
+1. You want an income-driven repayment plan or federal loan forgiveness

-Not all federal loans qualify for income-driven repayment (IDR) plans or loan forgiveness.
+Not all federal loans qualify for loan forgiveness programs or income-driven repayment (IDR) plans, such as Pay As Your Earn (PAYE).
 FFEL Loans and Perkins Loans don’t, but they can if you consolidate them into a Direct Consolidation Loan.
-This is one of the biggest reasons people consolidate their loans.
+This is one of the biggest reasons people consolidate their student loan debt.

 2. You want to lower your monthly payments

-When you consolidate your federal loans, you may be able to extend your loan terms up to 30 years.
+When you consolidate your federal loans, you may be able to extend your loan repayment term to up to 30 years.
 This would lower your monthly payments since you’re paying over a longer period of time.
 You may end up paying more money over the life of the loan, though, because the term is stretched out.

 3. You want to have one loan payment

 Having to keep track of multiple loans can be a chore, especially if they’re with multiple loan servicers.
-Consolidating your loans into one loan with a single monthly payment can help simplify your life.
+Consolidating federal student loans into one loan with a single monthly payment can help simplify your life.

 3 scenarios when loan consolidation isn’t a good idea